Interactive Brokers Review 2023: Pros & Cons

 On top of that, protection in case of bankruptcy is also critical.
 Even though IB is financially strong, we still want to know what would happen should it go bankrupt.

-Again, your protection with IB depends on where you are domiciled.
 The SIPC will protect US Investors.
 SIPC protects your assets up to 500K USD.
 On the other hand, SIPC will only protect your cash up to 250K USD.
+And since Swiss investors are protected like US customers, we also get SIPC protection!

-Again, you have good protection against bankruptcy with Interactive Brokers.
+Again, you have excellent protection against bankruptcy with Interactive Brokers.
+We have higher protection with IB than with a Swiss broker.

 If you want to learn more, I have an entire article about broker bankruptcy.